gitsnap/test/readme.txt

-Initializing the doc, 1st version!
+Initializing the doc, the 1st version!

 1
-2